xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 and allow for free-form input.
 This included the possibility of stringing multiple statements on a single line, as in `a=b; c=d; e=e+1;`.
-In cases like this,  the  semicolon is almost REQUIRED.
+In cases like this,  the  semicolon is almost _required_.
 The same line, without the semicolons, just looks "funny":
 `a=b c= d e=e+1`.
-I suspect that this is the major ... perhaps ONLY ...  reason for
+I suspect that this is the major ... perhaps _only_ ...  reason for
 semicolons: to keep programs from looking funny.

 But  the  idea  of stringing multiple statements  together  on  a